hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/Learning_Notes/interval_estimation.md

 ## Distribution Free Confidence Intervals
 🌺 <b>It uses order statistics to construct confidence intervals for unknown distribution percentiles.</b>

+### Benefits of Distribution Free
+* With distribution free method, we only need to assume the distribution is of the continuous type.
+* If the distribution is highly skewed or heavy-tailed so that outliers could exist, a distribution-free technique is safer and much more robust.
+* With this method, we can also get confidence intervals for various percentiles.

 ### Order Statistics
 * It just means to put a list of numbers in order.
 * For example